ArduPilot/ardupilot_wiki/plane/source/docs/quadplane-parameters.rst

 .. note::

    The QuadPlane code requires GPS lock for proper operation.
-This is inherited from the plane code, which disables intertial estimation of attitude and position if GPS lock is not available.
+This is inherited from the plane code, which disables inertial estimation of attitude and position if GPS lock is not available.
 Do not try to fly a QuadPlane indoors.
 It will not fly well